 Christopher Merrill has published six collections of poetry, including Watch Fire, for which he received the Lavan Younger Poets Award from the Academy of American Poets; many edited volumes and books of translations; and five works of nonfiction, among them, Only the Nails Remain: Scenes from the Balkan Wars and Things of the Hidden God: Journey to the Holy Mountain.
 His latest prose book, The Tree of the Doves: Ceremony, Expedition, War, chronicles travels in Malaysia, China and Mongolia, and the Middle East.
 His writings have been translated into nearly forty languages; his journalism appears widely; his honors include a Chevalier from the French government in the Order of Arts and Letters.
 As director of the International Writing Program at the University of Iowa, Merrill has conducted cultural diplomacy missions to more than fifty countries.
 He serves on the U.S. National Commission for UNESCO, and in 2012 President Obama appointed him to the National Council on the Humanities.

-Idra Novey is the author of the novel Ways to Disappear, a New York Times Editors' Choice and a finalist for the Eagles Prize.
-Her second book of poetry, Exit Civilian, was selected for the 2011 National Poetry Series and her most recent translation is Clarice Lispector's novel The Passion According to G.H.
-Her fiction and poetry have been translated into eight languages and she's written for the New York Times, New York Magazine, and NPR's All Things Considered.
+Idra Novey is the author of the novel Ways to Disappear, a finalist for the L.A.
+Times Book Prize for First Fiction, winner of the 2016 Brooklyn Eagles Prize, and an NPR Best Book of 2016.
+Her second book of poetry, Exit Civilian, was selected for the 2011 National Poetry Series, and her most recent translation is Clarice Lispector's novel The Passion According to G.H.
+Her fiction and poetry have been translated into ten languages, and she's written for the New York Times, New York Magazine, the Los Angeles Times, Paris Review, and NPR's All Things Considered.

 Our 2017 Guests Include: